jessemarek/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    *That it comes with some default or built in middleware that can be turned on if you need/want.*

 - [ ] Describe Middleware?

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+    *HTTP Status Codes*

 - [ ] How can we partition our application into sub-applications?